Copied to Clipboard

 Although dry skin is usually easy enough to combat with some good self-care, there can be consequences if it’s left untreated.
 For example, if dry skin cracks, bacteria or viruses can get into the body, leading to infections.

 In addition, if the irritated skin isn’t treated but is itched and scratched, this can result in thickened patches of skin, discoloration, and continued itchiness.

 While you may be certain you have dry skin, there are several things you can do to find out what kind of dry skin you’re suffering from.

 First, you can take an allergy test to rule out contact dermatitis.
 Is it soap?
 Detergent?
 Jewelry?

 In order to confirm if it’s eczema causing your skin to be dry, you can get a skin biopsy from your doctor.
 Blood tests are also helpful if you suspect a more serious cause, such as kidney disease.

 A specific diagnosis can help you understand the best ways to treat your condition.

 How To Treat Dry Skin

 Once you know what is causing your dry skin, there are things you can do to find relief.
-Home remedies, specific moisturizing and calming ingredients, and proven products are all great options for reducing your symptoms.
+Home remedies, specific moisturizing and calming ingredients, lifestyle adjustments, and proven products are all great options for reducing your symptoms.

 1) Take An Oatmeal Bath